confluentinc/ksql/design-proposals/klip-42-schema-migrations-tool.md

 - V000001__Initial_setup.sql    # a new version to migrate (v1) with name 'Initial setup'
 - V000002__Add_users.sql        # a new version to migrate (v2) with name 'Add users'
 ```

-It is recommended the user creates these two files on any new migration.
-The tool will not enforce that.
-We need specify this recommendation in the ksqlDB documents.

 ### Dry-runs